-You observe that a Symantec Endpoint Protection Manager (SEPM) task truncates the database transaction logs during the migration to a newer version.
+You observe that a Symantec Endpoint Protection Manager (SEPM) task truncates the SQL database transaction logs during the migration to a newer version.
 If auto-growth on the transaction logs is disabled, it can cause issues during or after the upgrade until the transaction logs are manually set to an appropriate size/limit.

 An example of such an issue is that one or more Symantec Endpoint Protection (SEP) installation packages fail to import.